Key Summary

 - Charges apply per new client booking through the marketplace

-- Optional add-ons may increase costs over time
+- Optional add ons like SMS reminders and email marketing increase costs over time

-- Full Pricing Page is listed here: https://www.fresha.com/pricing
+- Full pricing details are listed here: https://www.fresha.com/pricing

 Square Appointments: Best for Square-powered tattoo payments

-Square Appointments is often the go-to choice for small businesses already using Square for payments.
-When I set it up, it felt like a natural extension of a POS system rather than a standalone scheduler.
-Compared to general booking tools, it focuses more on transactions and day-to-day operations than branding or lead conversion, which makes it practical for service-heavy businesses.
+Square Appointments is often the go to choice for small businesses already using Square for payments.
+When I set it up for a mock tattoo studio, it felt like a natural extension of a POS system rather than a standalone scheduler built for artists.
+Compared to general booking tools, it focuses more on transactions and day to day operations than branding or lead conversion.
+That makes it practical for a walk in heavy shop, but less ideal for a custom studio where the booking page needs to sell your portfolio.

 Who Should Use This Tool

-- Small businesses already using Square POS for payments and checkout
+- Tattoo studios already using Square POS for checkout, card payments, and daily sales tracking

 Core Features